-For Exit Competencies for this Program of Study, please visit our website at www.tvi.cc/instruction/exitcompetencies
+For prerequisites and a recommended course sequence, turn the page...

 WEB TECHNOLOGY DEGREE AND CERTIFICATE

 Recommended Course Sequence for Full-time Students (Part-time students should see an Advisor or Counselor to customize your educational plan.)

 Certificate requirements = 34 credits

 Degree requirements = 66-67 credits